BERT-like Pre-training for Symbolic Piano Music Classification Tasks: Performance Study

-Table \ref{table:exp} shows that MidiBERT-Piano greatly outperforms Bi-LSTM-Attn by around 15\% in REMI and 18\% in CP, reaching 78.57\% testing accuracy at best for this 8-class classification problem.
-In addition, we see large performance gap between REMI and CP in this task, the largest among the four tasks.
-Figure \ref{fig:confusion-composer} further shows that, both the baseline and our model confuse composers in similar genres or styles, and that our model performs fairly well in recognizing Herbie Hancock and Ryuichi Sakamoto.
+Tab. \ref{tab:exp} shows that our model greatly outperforms Bi-LSTM-Attn \parencite{lin2017structured} and the CNN baseline \parencite{lee20ismirLBD} by 10--20\% regardless of the token representation taken, reaching 81.75\% testing accuracy at best for this 8-class classification problem.
+In addition, we see a large performance gap between REMI and CP in this task, the largest among the four tasks.
+Fig. \ref{fig:confusion-composer} further shows that, both the baseline and ``our model\,(\texttt{score})$+$CP'' confuse artists in similar genres and that our model performs fairly well in recognising Herbie Hancock and Ryuichi Sakamoto.
+In contrast, by considering velocity and tempo information, ``our model\,(\texttt{performance})$+$CP'' gains lots of precision on classifying songs in pop and contemporary genres, boosting the classification accuracy from 67.46 (score) to 81.75 (performance).

-\subsubsection{Emotion}
+\subsection{Emotion}

-Table \ref{table:exp} shows that MidiBERT-Piano outscores Bi-LSTM-Attn by around 14\% in both REMI and CP for this 4-class classification problem, reaching 67.89\% testing accuracy at best.
+Tab. \ref{tab:exp} shows that our model outscores Bi-LSTM-Attn by around 14\% and the CNN baseline \parencite{lee20ismirLBD} by around 7\% in both REMI and CP for this 4-class classification problem, reaching 70.64\% testing accuracy at best.
 There is little performance difference between REMI and CP in this task.
-Figure \ref{fig:confusion-emotion} further shows that the evaluated models can fairly easily distinguish between high arousal and low arousal pieces (i.e., `HAHV, HALV' vs. `LALV, LAHV'), but they have a much harder time along the valence axis (e.g., `HAHV' vs. HALV', and `LALV' vs `LAHV').
-We see less confusion from the result of MidiBERT-Piano$+$CP, but there is still room for improvement.
+Fig. \ref{fig:confusion-emotion} further shows that the evaluated models can fairly easily distinguish between high arousal and low arousal pieces (i.e., ``HAHV, HALV'' \textit{versus} ``LALV, LAHV''), but they have a much harder time along the valence axis (e.g., ``HAHV'' \textit{versus} ``HALV'' and ``LALV'' \textit{versus} ``LAHV'').
+We see less confusion from the result of `our model\,(\texttt{score})$+$CP'.
+By considering velocity and tempo, ``our model\,(\texttt{performance})$+$CP'' can further classify variance difference in low-arousal songs, though there is still room for improvement.